travetto/travetto/module/auth-rest/README.md

   }

   @InjectableFactory()
-  static principalSource(): PrincipalSource {
+  static principalSource(): Authorizer {
-    return new class implements PrincipalSource {
+    return new class implements Authorizer {
-      async authorize(ident: Identity) {
+      async authorize(p: Principal) {
-        return new AuthContext(ident, ident);
+        return p;
       }
     }();
   }
 }
 ```

-As you can see, [PassportIdentitySource](https://github.com/travetto/travetto/tree/master/module/auth-rest/src/extension/passport/identity.ts#L17) will take care of the majority of the work, and all that is required is:
+As you can see, [PassportAuthenticator](https://github.com/travetto/travetto/tree/master/module/auth-rest/src/extension/passport/authenticator.ts#L14) will take care of the majority of the work, and all that is required is:

    *  Provide the name of the strategy (should be unique)
    *  Provide the strategy instance. **Note**: you will need to provide the callback for the strategy to ensure you pass the external principal back into the framework